 The international style (of business)

 People spend most of their time online on websites and apps that are built with a commercial goal.
 Almost all those outlets have been designed with the purpose of looking reliable, trustworthy and either approachable or dominant in their market.
 There are (albeit culture-dependent) styling techniques that can create such looks and these techniques are used over and over again.
-On top of that, everyone who wants a new website looks for inspiration at the sites of just a few successful tech companies: Apple,and Google.
+On top of that, everyone who wants a new website looks for inspiration at the sites of just a few successful tech companies: Apple, (sidenote: Amazon’s messy style isn’t exactly renowned, but its products certainly are inspiration for many when it comes to making it easy for people to spend money. ) and Google.

 Just a few years Google did a brilliant marketing trick of a sort and magnitude that I don’t think ever happened before.
 They created a new brand identity that included styling for many common user interface components.
 Then they made it part of the Android app design guideline and presented it as the new neutral way of styling apps and websites.
 They opened it up to everyone.
 Lots of designers and developers, including myself, were excited about this very well-executed set of rules.
 It made it a lot easier to make good-looking android apps.
 Material Design, the name of this brand identity book (just in case you hadn’t guessed that yet), is an open invitation to use that style on websites.
 It looks quite decent, has some delightful details and is easy to apply.
 Very nice for small independent operations to quickly create new things that look real and professional.
-It’s and supposedly is (was) the new neutral.
+It’s (sidenote: If you strictly stick to Material Design’s rules, I think you’re only allowed to pick colors from a certain palette.
+But because it’s so open, it can be adjusted quite a bit. ) and supposedly is (was) the new neutral.
 Except it’s not, it’s just Google’s brand.

 So in some ways, most of what happens online looks and works the same.
 I’m probably going to piss off some designers wit that statement, so: yes I know this and that fashion brand have a super special websites and I love them.
 What I’m saying though, is that I think it’s good that most websites have so much in common: